From Backroads to Big Stages: The Red Clay Strays Story

 They may be young and wired into the digital age, but they’ve got old souls.

 Their debut album Moment of Truth was crowd-funded — modern as can be — but they cut the tracks the old way, self-produced on analog gear that hums with warmth, static, and spirit.
-Not the kind of spirit that sells slogans, but the kind that shows up in bare feet and sweat-soaked Sunday dresses, shouting hallelujah in a wood-sided church on a dirt road.
+Not the kind of spirit that sells slogans, but the kind that hangs in the air like it’s got weight.

-Still, don’t mistake them for complete throwbacks — the Strays have their own app, giving fans instant access to tour news, merch drops, and community convos.
+Still, don’t mistake the Strays for complete throwbacks — they have their own app, giving fans instant access to tour news, merch drops, and community convos.
 That’s the balance they’ve struck: old-school sound, new-school savvy.

 But it’ll always be the analog heart that drives the Strays’ digital bus.